Azure/azurehpc/examples/cc_beegfs/readme.md

 ----------------  ---------------- ----------------  -------- - -----
 0.ip-0A020804     build_ior        hpcadmin                 0 H workq
 ```
-Check that a new node is provisioned (unless you have already started one manually). allow 13 minutes for the node to be ready.
+Check that a new node is provisioned (unless you have already started one manually).
+Allow 13 minutes for the node to be ready.
+In the meantime manually add 2 more nodes so we won't be hit by autoscaling

 After the build check that you have an `ior` module in `/apps/modulefiles` and IOR binaries in `/apps/ior-<version>`